It is essential to believe the right things

 Can I give a clear explanation of these essential beliefs?

-Scripture, our authoritative guide to all truth (Act 17:11; 2 Cor 11:4; Gal 1:6,7).
+emphasis or ‘new’ truth must still hold to the overall principles of Scripture, our authoritative guide to all truth (Act 17:11; 2 Cor 11:4; Gal 1:6,7).
 Deception can subtly infiltrate through a wrong or over-emphasis on a particular matter.
 Increasingly there are people preaching ‘another gospel’ – they are both mistaken and misleading those who follow their teaching.
 If a person or group does not hold to these core values, we have a right to question what gospel they believe, as it doesn’t measure up to the Bible.
-If you are in a church that does not adhere to all of these core beliefs, seriously consider moving to a church that is true to the Bible.
+If you are in a church that does not adhere to all of these core beliefs, seriously consider moving to a church that is true to the Bible as genuine Christian fellowship cannot exist without this foundation.
 “The time will come when people will not put up with the truth (sound doctrine), instead they will run after the distorted teaching they want to hear” (2 Tim 4:3,4).
 Paul said church leaders “must hold firmly to the trustworthy word as taught, so that they may be able to give instruction in sound doctrine and also to rebuke those who contradict it…But as for you, teach what is sound doctrine” (Tit 1:9, 2:1).
 While we are to be solidly grounded in the foundations of Christianity (with periodically revisiting these basics of the faith), we are to grow in our knowledge and outworking of the grace of God (Heb 6:1,2; 2 Pet 1:5-9,12).

 The early church formulated the Apostles’ Creed as a short statement of faith, summarising these essentials.

-See also: accountability, Apostle’s Creed, Bible, cheap gospel, compromise, controversial issues, deception, doctrine, ecumenism, error, false teaching, fundamental, heresy, interpretation, pluralism, truth.
+See also: accountability, Apostle’s Creed, Bible, belief/believe, cheap gospel, compromise, controversial issues, deception, doctrine, ecumenism, error, essential, false teaching, fundamental, heresy, interpretation, pluralism, trinity, truth.